HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 **(3) Add missing data nodes:**

-Click \[Add Node\].
+Click [Add Node].
 When the master center is the current active center, management platform will check whether the current logical structure of the two IDCs is consistent.
 If it is found that there are more data nodes in the master center than in the DR center, management platform will ask users to add corresponding nodes for the DR center, otherwise the function Add Node cannot be used.
 This function is used to separately supplement the data nodes which correspond to the production environment for the DR center after a DR center is added to an existing production environment, which can avoid the situation where the node information is manually modified in the ConfigDB.

 ![](assets/cross-idc-disaster-recovery/image39.png)

-Click \[Confirm\], then management platform will automatically generate missing nodes in the DR center of the same node type as that of the master center.
-You can modify the \"Data Node Type\" or \"Data Source Group\" and regenerate it, but the data node name and number cannot be modified which are consistent with the master center.
+Click [Confirm], then management platform will automatically generate missing nodes in the DR center of the same node type as that of the master center.
+You can modify the "Data Node Type" or "Data Source Group" and regenerate it, but the data node name and number cannot be modified which are consistent with the master center.

 ![](assets/cross-idc-disaster-recovery/image40.png)